ZefengQiu/Backend-Interview/README.md

 # Backend Interview

 ## Description
-This project is for ResQ interview, URL shortener API
+This project is for interview, URL shortener API

 ## How to run the project